Alext162/keyboard_macros/readMe.md

 HIDMacros = This app allows the better management of second keyboards on windows.
 For more info: http://www.hidmacros.eu/whatisit.php

 AutoHotKey (AHK) = This can be used to write more complex scripts for macros.
-For example, I use it for keeping an application window ontop of another application window      without it automaticaly minimising the window that is not in use qhwn clicking on the other window.
+For example, I use it for keeping an application window ontop of another application window      without it automaticaly minimising the window that is not in use when clicking on the other window.

 LuaMacros = This is the main app that runs the scripts used to create the macros.